abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

     * 7 and 10 for route 0;
     * 9 and 11 for route 1.

-    Notice that the ``int64`` indices don't depend on the solution but only the given graph and depots.
+    Notice that the ``int64`` indices don't depend on a given solution but only on the given graph/network and depots.

     ..  [#nodeindices] We should rather say *NodeIndices* but we pluralize the type name ``NodeIndex``.
 Note also that the ``NodeIndex`` type lies inside the ``RoutingModel`` class, so we should rather use